Wet chemical fire extinguishers are one of the least common extinguisher types and are designed for use on Class F fires involving cooking oils.

 When to choose a CO2 Fire Extinguisher

-These kind of premises should also have the standard foam and CO2 extinguishers on site too to ensure that all fire risks are covered.
+These kinds of premises should also have the standard foam and CO2 extinguishers on site too to ensure that all fire risks are covered.

 Please do let us know if you have any questions with regards to CO2 fire extinguishers, we will be more than happy to answer.